How To Shoot Ghost Hunting Photography – Castle Ghost Hunt

 - Ectoplasm – a supernatural viscous substance.
 It is supposed to exude from the body of a medium during a trance.

 - EMF Meters – Measures the fluctuations in electromagnet fields (or EM fields).
 These fields directly result from electrical appliances, cell phones, power lines outside, and possible changes in solar activity and weather.
-Most noteworthy, a theory in the paranormal world is that entities can transform these fields to manifest themselves and event to contact this world.
+Most noteworthy, a theory in the paranormal world is that entities can transform these fields to manifest themselves and events to contact this world.

 - Electronic Voice Phenomenon (EVP) – Voices and sounds from beyond are recorded.